lhxhaxan/jekyll-theme-next/_posts/julialang/2018-09-01-[JULIA]-search-what-package-is-installed.md

 ```julia
 [191fdcea] TOML v0.4.0
 ```
-Now, you must make sure the the version greater than or equa `v0.4.0`.
-If the version less than taht, the package will make a error when `using`:
+Now, you must make sure the version is greater than or equal `v0.4.0`.
+If the version is less than that, the package will make a error when `using`:

 ```julia
 julia> using TOML